EvanLovely/alfred--project-helper/readme.md

 2. Invoke Alfred, type `,pn {name of new project}` to create a new project.
 3. Answer the questions about your project like site root, theme folder, files directory, and more.

-You can now access these folders you setup in `~/active` (We can change this later).
-For now, you'll see that you can get to your projects Site Root here: `~/active/site-root`, to your Theme directory here: `~/active/theme`, and to your files here: `~/active/files` (The files directory just mentioned has actually been created at `~/Dropbox/projects/{project name} files/` and then symbolically linked to `~/active/files`.).
+You can now access these folders you setup in `~/active`.
+You'll see that you can get to your project's Site Root here: `~/active/site-root`, to your Theme directory here: `~/active/theme`, and to your files here: `~/active/files` (The files directory just mentioned has actually been created at `~/Dropbox/projects/{project name} files/` and then symbolically linked to `~/active/files`.).
 This folder will open in finder and you should fill it up with your projects files.
 The rest of the folders' paths have been stored in `~/active/files/settings.yml` and then sym linked into `~/active`.

 ## Commands to start with

-- `,p go` - Shows you shortcuts to each folder you just setup.
 - `,p files {query}` - Search the files folder for any file that matches `{query}`
 - `,p theme {query}` - Search the theme folder for any file that matches `{query}`
 - `,p cc` - Runs `drush cc all` inside the Site Root
-- `,p pull` - Run `git pull` in Site Root
+- `,p push` - Run `git push` in Site Root (there's also `pull`)
 - `,p css {query}` - Search for any SASS/LESS files in your theme directory
 - `,p tpl {query}` - Search for any `.tpl.php` files in your theme directory

 ## More Commands

+- `,p go` - Shows you shortcuts to each main folder for your project.
 - `,p ssh` - Opens Terminal/iTerm and logs into your staging server via `ssh`.
 Hold Cmd to log into your production server.
 - `,p commit {query}` - Tell `git` to add all files and commit using a message of `{query}`
 - `,p docs {query}` - Search inside the Google Docs folder